 About MCPShim

-Turn any MCP server into a standard CLI command your agent can call directly.
+Turn any MCP server or configured HTTP API into a standard CLI command your agent can call directly.

 Most AI agents already know how to run shell commands.
 They can call grep, curl, or git without thinking twice.
 So the question became: what if every MCP tool worked the same way - as a plain CLI command?

 That's what MCPShim does.
-It connects to remote MCP servers, handles all the authentication, and exposes each tool as a simple command-line program.
+It calls remote HTTP and SSE MCP servers, binds ordinary HTTP endpoints as policy-controlled tools, centralizes authentication, and exposes each tool through one command-line interface.
 Your agent just runs a command and gets the result.
-No SDK, no protocol knowledge, no connection management.

 “One daemon.
-Every MCP server.
+Your remote MCP servers.
 Standard CLI commands.”

 The agent doesn't need to know it's talking to an MCP server at all.
 It runs a command, passes arguments, and reads the output.
 That's it.